The falsehoods of anti-AGPL propaganda July 27, 2020 on Drew DeVault's blog

 In truth, the terms of the AGPL are pretty easy to comply with.
 The basic obligations of the AGPL which set it apart from other licenses are as follows:

-If you’re using AGPL-licensed software like a database engine or my own AGPL-licensed works, and you haven’t made any changes to the source code, all you have to do is provide a link to the upstream source code somewhere, and if users ask for it, direct them there.
+If you’re using AGPL-licensed software like a database engine or my own AGPL-licensed works, and you haven’t made any changes to the source code, you don’t have to do anything to comply.
 If you have modified the software, you simply have to publish your modifications.
-The easiest way to do this is to send it as a patch upstream, but you could use something as simple as providing a tarball to your users.
+The easiest way to do this is to send it as a patch upstream, but you could use something as simple as providing a tarball to your users.1

 The nuances are detailed and cover many edge cases to prevent abuse.
 But in general, just publish your modifications under the same AGPL terms and you’ll be good to go.
 The license is usually present in the source code as a COPYING or LICENSE file, so if you just tar up your modified source code and drop a link on your website, that’s good enough.
 If you want to go the extra mile and express your gratitude to the original software developers, consider submitting your changes for upstream inclusion.
 Generally, the feedback you’ll receive will help to make your changes better for your use-case, too; and submitting your work upstream will prevent your copy from diverging from upstream.